picosh/official-blog/rfc/rfc-007-access-control.md

 Workflow:

-- Admin signs up for the "pro" plan
+- Admin signs up for pico+
-- Admin runs `ssh pico.sh keygen -i bob -n tuns.sh,pgs.sh -V +52w` to generate a key on behalf of a user
+- Admin runs `ssh pico.sh keygen -i bob -n tuns.sh,pgs.sh -V +52w` to generate a key on behalf of a user that lasts for 1 year (52 weeks)
 - Admin shares key with user
 - User has access to pico services